Suvarnabhumi Airport

+The airport serves as a primary hub for Thai Airways International and K-Mile Air, and an operating base for Bangkok Airways, Thai VietJet Air and Thai AirAsia.
+It serves as a regional gateway and connecting point for various foreign carriers connecting to Asia, Oceania, Europe, and Africa.
+The airport is operated by Airports of Thailand.

 Etymology

-The name Suvarnabhumi is Sanskrit for "land of gold" (Devanagari:सुवर्णभूमि IAST: Suvarṇabhūmi; Suvarṇa is "gold", Bhūmi is 'land'; literally "golden land").
-The name was chosen by the late King Bhumibol Adulyadej whose name includes Bhūmi, referring to the Buddhist golden kingdom, thought to have been to the east of the Ganges, possibly somewhere in Southeast Asia.
+Suvarṇabhūmi literally means "land of gold".
+The name was chosen by King Bhumibol Adulyadej whose name includes Bhūmi, referring to the "Buddhist golden kingdom", thought to have been to the east of the Ganges, possibly somewhere in Southeast Asia.
 In Thailand, government proclamations and national museums insist that Suvarnabhumi was somewhere on the coast of the central plains, near the ancient city of U Thong, which might be the origin of the Indianised Dvaravati culture.
 Although the claims have not been substantiated, the Thai government named the new Bangkok airport Suvarnabhumi Airport, in celebration of this tradition.

 History

-The airport is currently the main hub for Thai Airways International, Thai Smile and Bangkok Airways, as well as the operating base for Thai VietJet Air, Thai AirAsia and Thai AirAsia X. It also serves as regional gateway and connecting point for various foreign carriers connecting to Asia, Oceania, Europe and Africa.

 Suvarnabhumi was officially opened for limited domestic flight service on 15 September 2006, and opened for most domestic and all international commercial flights on 28 September 2006.

-The airport is on what had formerly been known as Nong Nguhao (Cobra Swamp) in Racha Thewa in Bang Phli, Samut Prakan province as well as the districts of Bang Kapi, Lat Krabang, Bang Na and Prawet in the eastern side of Bangkok, about 25 km from downtown.
+The airport is located on what had formerly been known as Nong Nguhao in Racha Thewa in Bang Phli, Samut Prakan province, as well as the districts of Bang Kapi, Lat Krabang, Bang Na, and Prawet in the eastern side of Bangkok, about 25 km from downtown.
 The terminal building was designed by Helmut Jahn of Murphy/Jahn Architects.
 It was constructed primarily by ITO JV.
-The airport had the world's tallest free-standing control tower (132.2 m) from 2006 to 2014, and the world's fourth largest single-building airport terminal (563000 m2).
+The airport had the world's tallest free-standing control tower (132.2 m) from 2006 to 2014 and for a time held the title for the world's fourth largest single-building airport terminal (563000 m2).

-Suvarnabhumi is the 17th busiest airport in the world, eleventh busiest airport in Asia, and the busiest in the country, having handled 60 million passengers in 2017, and is also a major air cargo hub, with a total of 95 airlines.
-On social networks, Suvarnabhumi was the world's most popular site for taking Instagram photographs in 2012.

-Suvarnabhumi reassigned the IATA airport code, BKK, from Don Mueang after the previous airport ceased international commercial flights.
+Suvarnabhumi was reassigned the IATA airport code, BKK, from Don Mueang after that airport ceased international commercial flights.
 Motorway 7 connects the airport, Bangkok, and the heavily industrial eastern seaboard of Thailand, where most export manufacturing takes place.

-During the COVID-19 pandemic, the airport was temporarily converted to a hospital and vaccination centre.
+During the COVID-19 pandemic, the airport was temporarily converted to a hospital and vaccination center.